vesoft-inc/nebula-docs/docs-2.0/nebula-dashboard-ent/4.cluster-operator/cluster-information/runtime-log.md

 # Runtime log

-Runtime logs are provided for DBAs and developers to locate faults when the system fails.
+DBAs and developers can use runtime logs to investigate and identify issues when the system malfunctions.
 Dashboard Enterprise Edition allows you to quickly view runtime logs.

 ## Entry